 The Thornton Composite Reservoir became operational when it took water for the first time on November 26 and 27, 2015.
-Since that time and through the end of 2021, the reservoir captured a total of 48 BG of combined sewage during 108 storms events.
+Since that time and through the end of 2022, the reservoir captured a total of 54 BG of combined sewage during 137 storms events.
 A table showing the dates and respective volumes captured by the Thornton Composite Reservoir is linked here.
 Since the Thornton Composite Reservoir became operational, there have been very few CSO discharge events within the Calumet TARP service area.
 Overall, more than 99.9 percent of combined sewer overflows have been captured by the Calumet TARP System since Thornton became operational.
 The few discharges to the waterways that have occurred were the result of local conditions which prevented conveyance of storm flows into the TARP dropshafts.
 A contract to make some structural adjustments at these locations was completed in 2020 to prevent recurrence.

 On November 4, 2021, Contract 15-266-4H5 was awarded to connect the Thorn Creek tunnel to the Thornton Composite Reservoir and abandon the Thornton Transitional Reservoir (TTR), so that the TTR can be returned to a rock quarry by its owner upon termination of the District's lease at the end of 2022.
+The TTR was decommissioned on September 22, 2022.

-Since coming into service in 2015, the Thornton Composite Reservoir has prevented more than 47 billion gallons of combined sewage from entering the waterways.
-It contains the sewer overflows prior to the water being transported by tunnel for treatment at the Calumet Water Reclamation Plant.
-The District uses goats and sheep for vegetation control at its facilities.
+Since coming into service in 2015, the Thornton Composite Reservoir has prevented more than 54 billion gallons of combined sewage and stormwater from entering the waterways.
+It contains the water before it can be conveyed by tunnel for treatment at the MWRD's Calumet Water Reclamation Plant.
+Without the reservoir, that is 54 billion gallons that formerly overwhelmed local sewers, polluted waterways and backed up into local basements.

 Combined Sewer Overflow Quarterly

 Discharge Reports submitted to

-the IEPA for Calendar Year 2021
+the IEPA for Calendar Year 2022